CodedBeats/AIT_Coding/README.md

 This repository is a personal archive of coding projects created throughout my Bachelor of IT studies.
 Each folder represents a subject, and within them are various assessments, prototypes, and final projects.

 The primary purpose of this repo is to document my development journey and showcase the final projects from most classes.
-Some of the standout works are listed below, along with links to both the code and their live/demo versions on my portfolio site.
+Some of the standout works are listed below, along with links to both the code and their live/demo versions on my portfolio site.<br>
 (Not all classes/final projects are in this repo, towards the end of my course most final projects got their own repo)

 ---